 The High Court of Sikkim has stayed further felling of trees in Gangtok for the smart city project being undertaken by the state government.
 The state government shall not fell any further trees, whatsoever, either in Zero Point junction, Development Area junction, or High Court junction or in the remaining six venues as listed, directed the division bench of Justice Meenakshi Madan Rai and Justice Bhaskar Raj Pradhan on June 29.

-A Gangtok resident Kailash Pradhan, an architect by profession, had submitted a petition at the High Court of Sikkim over the felling of trees in the state capital for the smart city project.
-The court took up the petition in the form of a PIL on June 23 while directing the state respondents to submit their version of report, in support of the decision to felling of trees in the aforementioned areas.
+A Gangtok resident Kailash Pradhan, an architect by profession had submitted a letter petition to the High Court of Sikkim over felling of trees in the State capital for the smart city project.
+The court took up the letter petition in the form of a PIL on June 23 while directing the State respondents to submit their version of report, in support of the decision to felling of trees in the aforementioned areas.

-Advocate Jorgay Namka, the court-appointed Amicus Curiae in the PIL, submitted that ‘although the project incorporates sustainable environment a large number of trees have been unfortunately felled on the premise that 10 saplings each would replace each one of the matured trees so felled.’
-Hence, the concerned departments ought to be directed to furnish all relevant documents and files about the felling of the trees and the Smart City project, he submitted.
-He drew the attention of the court to the State respondent’s report ‘wherein the areas where the trees have been felled fall in the Green Belt Zone recognized as a protected zone under Forest’.
+Advocate Jorgay Namka, the court-appointed Amicus Curiae in the PIL, submitted that ‘although the project incorporates sustainable environment but a large number of trees have been unfortunately felled on the premise that 10 saplings each would replace each one of the matured trees so felled.’
+Hence, the concerned departments ought to be directed to furnish all relevant documents and files pertaining to the felling of the trees and the Smart City project, he submitted.
+He drew the attention of the court to the State respondent’s report wherein ‘the areas where the trees have been felled fall in the Green Belt Zone recognized as a protected zone under Forest’.

-The division bench observed that the report filed by the State respondent is woefully deficient, bereft as it is of essential details, and passed a series of orders.
-It was directed to the State respondents that all relevant files and documents about the felling of the total of 121 trees at Zero Point junction, Development Area junction, and High Court junction are to be furnished before the next date of hearing.
+The division bench observed that the report filed by the State respondent is woefully deficient, bereft as it is of essential details and passed a series of orders pertaining to the same.
+It was directed to the State respondents that all relevant files and documents pertaining to the felling of the total of 121 trees at Zero Point junction, Development Area junction and High Court of Sikkim junction are to be furnished before the next date of hearing.

-All files and documents about the proposed felling of trees in Hospital Dara junction, while further down hill in Ganju Lama Dwar junction, Amdo Golai junction, Sikkim Jewels junction, and CRH (Manipal) junction are also to be furnished.
+All files and documents pertaining to the proposed felling of trees in Hospital Dara junction, while further down hill in Ganju Lama Dwar junction, Amdo Golai junction, Sikkim Jewels junction and CRH (Manipal) junction are also to be furnished by State respondents.

 “The State-Respondents shall also furnish all relevant documents pertaining to the Green Belt areas in and around Gangtok, rules regarding felling of trees and shall explain as to how trees were felled in the Green Belt areas,” ordered the High Court of Sikkim.

-The Urban Development department and Forest department were directed to furnish all documents related to the Smart City project which involves the plan of action for the felling of trees and environmental impact assessment if any.
+The Urban Development department and Forest department were directed to furnish all documents related to Smart City project which involves the plan of action for felling of trees and environmental impact assessment, if any.

-Similarly, Smart City Development Limited was directed to furnish all documents in their possession about the development of Gangtok as a Smart City which involves the plan of action for the felling of trees and environmental impact assessment, if any.
+Similarly, the Smart City Development Limited was directed to furnish all documents in their possession pertaining to the development of Gangtok as a Smart City which involves the plan of action for felling of trees and environmental impact assessment, if any.
 The PIL is listed for next hearing on July 17.